Caring about your safety

 - You are welcome to wear a face covering during your visit.

-- Following any one-way systems and respect new signage or verbal instructions, and respect other customers.
+- Respect new signage or verbal instructions, and respect other customers.

-- Taking personal responsibility for managing any children who are part of your booking, to ensure that they observe social distancing and good hygiene practice.
+- Taking personal responsibility for managing any children who are part of your group, to ensure that they observe social distancing and good hygiene practice.